 The chart below compares the market value of assets, the actuarial value of assets, and the actuarial liabilities, as well as the funded ratio (actuarial value of assets / actuarial liability), sometimes referred to as the benefit security ratio.
-This chart shows the Plan's funding ratio increasing to 84% from the 10-year low of 70% in 2009.
+This chart shows the Plan's funding ratio decreasing over the past year to 82% due to the continued recognition of the 2008 and 2009 market losses.